HafslundEcoVannkraft/stratus-tf-github-environments/AUTHENTICATION.md

 # 🔐 Authentication Guide

-This is the **comprehensive authentication guide** for the `stratus-tf-aca-gh-vending` module.
+This is the **comprehensive authentication guide** for the `stratus-tf-github-environments` module.
 This guide covers all authentication methods, security considerations, and troubleshooting.

 > **📚 Related Documentation:**
 > - [README.md](./README.md) - Quick setup and usage examples